CCD729/ccd729.github.io/_pages/projects.md

 </div>
 <p style="color: rgb(100, 100, 100); margin-bottom: 0.4rem;">(Click image to expand)</p>
 <div style="max-width: 560px; margin-bottom: 0.6rem;"><iframe src="https://www.youtube.com/embed/RyaJMgJvOZ4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 A _Portal 2_ custom map made with the original Puzzle Creator and _BEE2.4_.
 The map's theme is the decaying and rusty Aperture Science Enrichment Center after countless years of testing.
-GlaDOS is still in charge, but the test seems not the same as before...
+GlaDOS is still in charge, but the test seems not the same as before¡­
 <br><br>
-I am a super _Portal_ fan and have been fascinated by fan-made maps and mods over the decade (_Portal 2_ is a 2011 game, but new mods are still coming out today!).
-As a 3D level design practice, I started learning the map/puzzle editor.
-The editor had limited functionalities, but learning the Portal 2 Authoring Tool (Hammer) is a bit out of scope given the time window.
-I chose something in between - the Better Extended Editor (BEE), which mods the original puzzle creator so it can offer more features.
-<br><br>
-Portal's level design and puzzle-making are tricky because there are many ways to achieve the goal if players are not limited to specific mechanic choices.
+I am a super _Portal_ fan and have been fascinated by fan-made maps and mods over the decade. _Portal_'s level design and puzzle-making are tricky because there are many ways to achieve the goal if players are not limited to specific mechanic choices.
 However, this possibility and creativity is actually what makes it fun, so a clever level design where all mechanics make sense is the key.
 By reconfiguring the same level or replacing the available map mechanics, the same room could feel completely different.
 It is challenging, but that's why I love it so much :) In this map, I tried guiding players by limiting the options at the beginning (using contrast and obvious tutorials) and leaving some freedom for players to choose their way to play mid-game.
 I also reconfigured the level along with player progression to reuse previous elements and make backtracking meaningful.

 ## [Dream of the Icy Mountain](https://drive.google.com/file/d/1F62vmos6PeJvLz9cMHYCP7KNTbcFvybY/view)<br>(Link to Mod .zip file, require PC Celeste base game & Everest API)